Minerva: A File-Based Ransomware Detector: Introduction

-Detection of ransomware on user machines and servers is an important last line of defense.
-Should ransomware manage to penetrate network defense, a number of detection algorithms can be used to identify ransomware activity at the process level, terminate the unwanted processes, and restore encrypted files to their original content.
-Most existing approaches~\cite{continella_shieldfs:_2016,mehnaz_rwguard,kirda_redemption,10017139} generate and analyze process-level features to distinguish ransomware processes performing file encryption from other benign processes executing on the machine.
-They effectively build behavioral profiles of benign and ransomware applications and compare all processes in a system against these profiles to classify them.
-This approach is reasonable: ransomware operations involve intense disk I/O and encryption, typically resulting in entirely different behavioral profiles than benign applications.
-However, recent work~\cite{de_gaspari_evading_2022} demonstrated a series of adversarial attacks that can readily bypass both academic and commercial process-based behavioral detectors.
+The detection of ransomware on servers and user machines is a crucial last line of defense.
+Several detection algorithms can be employed to identify ransomware activity, terminate unwanted processes, and restore encrypted files to their original content~\cite{sheen2018ransomware,10430405,baek2018ssd}.
+Many existing approaches~\cite{continella_shieldfs:_2016,mehnaz_rwguard,kirda_redemption,10017139} leverage process-level features to differentiate ransomware processes performing file encryption from other benign processes executing on the machine.
+The most effective process-based detectors typically utilize behavioral detection: they construct behavioral profiles of running processes based on their system activity, and compare these profiles against a learned behavioral model of benign and ransomware processes.
+This approach is reasonable: ransomware operations involve intense disk I/O and encryption, typically resulting in distinct behavioral profiles compared to benign applications.
+Generally, these behavioral-based detectors rely on Machine Learning (ML) techniques to construct and compare behavioral profiles.
+ML techniques have proven to be valuable tools across various cybersecurity domains \cite{8907413,malphase,10.1145/3607199.3607207}, yielding substantial improvements over prior art~\cite{10.1145/3607199.3607206,9257172,pagnotta2022passflow}.
+However, recent research~\cite{de_gaspari_evading_2022,zhou2023limits} has revealed a series of evasive techniques that can readily bypass both academic and commercial process-based behavioral detectors.
 These evasive ransomware attacks entail distributing the ransomware workload across several cooperating processes, each emulating, feature-wise, the behavior of a benign process.
 Effectively, the behavioral profile of each ransomware process is indistinguishable from that of benign processes, but their coordinated action still results in the expected ransomware behavior.
 This evasive ransomware approach exploits inherent weaknesses of process-level features and, as such, cannot be identified at the process level.
-This finding leaves a significant gap in state-of-the-art ransomware detection defenses: to the best of our knowledge, no defense exists against this evasive ransomware approach.
+These attacks fall under a broader category of adversarial attacks against ML systems~\cite{rosenberg2021adversarial,10.1145/3607199.3607200,hitaj2022maleficnet}, which highlight the risks associated with such approaches.